denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

 # docker-slim build --http-probe localhost:5000/kernelcon-node:v0.0.1
 ```
 #### This will spin-up your container use a built-in http probe to spider your "web app" and monitor all files used, creating a whitelist AND blacklist used to re-build your container image with far less content.
-- look at the size diference (due to a bug, the new image name will be based on the first word in the image path)
+- look at the size difference (due to a bug, the new image name will be based on the first word in the image path)
 ```
 # docker images |grep -i slim
 localhost.slim                                           latest              eda963988494        2 minutes ago       46.7MB